 Was Job a Real Person?

-Even though much about Job remains a mystery, we can know that he was a real person who suffered in every way like you and me, and yet remained faithful to his God—just like we must do.
+Although admittedly much about Job remains a mystery (his race, exactly when he lived, who wrote the book that bears his name, where the Land of Uz was located, etc.), we can know that he was a real person who suffered in every way like you and me, and yet remained faithful to his God.
+Knowing that Job persevered through all his trials and tribulations gives us hope that we can do the same when similar trials come our way (James 1:2-4; 5:10-11).